 Students are admitted to either the full-time, extended study, or advanced standing program.
 Application for admission to all three programs is completed through the regular admissions process.
 The admissions requirements above and the degree requirements below are the same for all three programs with the exceptions indicated for the advanced standing program.
 Admitted applicants and current students who wish to transfer from full-time to extended study or extended study to full-time will need approval before they can change their program of study.
-Requests for such a transfer should be made by admitted applicants to the Program and Enrollment Support Manager (to be approved by the admissions committee) and by enrolled students to their academic advisor.
+Requests for such a transfer should be made by admitted applicants to the Director of Enrollment Services (to be approved by the admissions committee) and by enrolled students to the M.S.S.W.
+Program Director of the respective campus.